nasadov/carbon-aware-orchestrator/README.md

 # Carbon-Aware Orchestrator

-This repository contains the implementation of a carbon-aware orchestrator that optimizes workload placement based on both operational and embodied carbon emissions.
-It integrates with Kubernetes scheduling through a custom scheduler plugin, allowing for environmentally-conscious placement decisions.
+This repository contains an experimental implementation of a carbon-aware orchestrator that attempts to optimize workload placement based on both operational and embodied carbon emissions.
+The goal is to explore environmentally-conscious placement decisions within Kubernetes scheduling frameworks.

-This work is based on the original scheduler plugin developed by Fondazione Bruno Kessler (FBK).
+This work builds upon the original scheduler plugin developed by Fondazione Bruno Kessler (FBK), and remains an ongoing research project.

 ## Table of Contents